 Jeffrey also shared some details over the fallout between him and his former Dash Berlin colleagues.

 “I rolled into the situation about four and a half months ago as a ‘burnout.’
 And I have a story to tell because in this burnout was also when the conflict happened obviously.This is something I want to share with my fans, with people who are willing to listen to my music.
 I think people will understand when they hear the music.
 I’m about vocals, and I will stay about vocals and they will help me translate my story.”

-The specific topic of artist ‘burnout’ is not lost on us in dance music community, we lost a beloved Dance Music icon, Avicii, earlier this year, and at least two other high profile DJs are actively on “break” from touring at the moment due to the grueling EDM DJ lifestyle.
-But Jeffrey opted to put his health first by taking some proper time out from touring, but right now, he is eager to get back on stage.
+The topic of artist ‘burnout’ is not lost on us in dance music community.
+We lost a beloved Dance Music icon, Avicii, earlier this year.
+And at least two other high profile DJs are actively on “break” from touring due to the grueling EDM DJ lifestyle.

 “This will become very emotional for me on stage when I go back.
 That’s going to be exceptionally tough times for me.
 But you know, it’s part of the recovery process and it’s going to be so much fun because it’s real.
 It’s me and the fans and what we have is genuine.”

-If you want to get to know the real Jeffrey Sutorius, the award-winning Dutch DJ formerly known as Dash Berlin, listen along as he sits down with us for a candid interview in the Nexus Lounge during Amsterdam Dance Event.
+Learn more about Jeffrey Sutorius, the award-winning Dutch DJ formerly known as Dash Berlin.
+Listen along as he sits down with us for a candid interview in the Nexus Lounge Amsterdam during ADE.

 The full audio interview below!